Azure/azure-quickstart-templates/quickstarts/microsoft.web/web-app-best-practices-linux/README.md

 ---
-description: This template deploys an App Service plan and web app following best practices and security recommendations as defined by the App Service product group.e
+description: This template deploys an App Service plan and web app following best practices and security recommendations as defined by the App Service product group.
 page_type: sample
 products:
 - azure